usnistgov/cookiecutter-nist-python/{{cookiecutter.project_name}}/CONTRIBUTING.md

 `requirements/{env-name}.txt` (virtual environment).

-Additionally, requirement files for virtualenvs (e.g., `requirements.txt` like files) will be "locked" using `pip-compile`.
+Additionally, requirement files for virtualenvs (e.g., `requirements.txt` like files) will be "locked" using `pip-compile` from [pip-tools].
 These files are placed under `requirements/lock`.
 Note the the session `requirements` automatically calls the session `pip-compile`.

 To upgrade the dependencies in the lock, you'll need to pass the option: